Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- Laryngitis is when your voice box (larynx) becomes inflamed, and your vocal cords become swollen.
+- Laryngitis is when your voice box (larynx) is inflamed, and your vocal cords get swollen.

-- Symptoms of laryngitis include a low, hoarse voice, difficulty speaking, sore throat, mild fever and an irritating cough.
+- Symptoms of laryngitis include a low, hoarse voice, difficulty speaking, sore or dry throat, mild fever and an irritating cough.

 - Laryngitis is commonly caused by a viral infection, or by straining and overusing your voice.